Federal Aviation Administration (FAA), DOT.

 (d) Warning considerations.
 For system failure detection and warning, the following apply:

 (1) The system must be checked for failure conditions, not extremely improbable, that degrade the structural capability below the level required by part 25 or significantly reduce the reliability of the remaining system.
 As far as reasonably practicable, the flightcrew must be made aware of these failures before flight.
 Certain elements of the control system, such as mechanical and hydraulic components, may use special periodic inspections, and electronic components may use daily checks in lieu of warning systems to achieve the objective of this requirement.
-These certification maintenance requirements must be limited to components that are not readily detectable by normal warning systems and where service history shows that inspections will provide an adequate level of safety.
+These certification maintenance requirements must be limited to components that are not readily detectable by normal warning Start Printed Page 8887systems and where service history shows that inspections will provide an adequate level of safety.

 (2) The existence of any failure condition, not extremely improbable, during flight that could significantly affect the structural capability of the airplane and for which the associated reduction in airworthiness can be minimized by suitable flight limitations must be signaled to the flightcrew.
 For example, failure conditions that result in a factor of safety between the airplane strength and the loads of part 25, subpart C, below 1.25 or flutter margins below V″ must be signaled to the crew during flight.

 (e) Dispatch with known failure conditions.
-If the airplane is to be dispatched in a known system failure condition that affects structural performance or affects the reliability of the remaining system to maintain structural performance, then the provisions of these Special Conditions must be met, including the provisions of paragraph (b), for the dispatched condition and paragraph (c) for subsequent failures.
+If the airplane is to be dispatched in a known system failure condition that affects structural performance or affects the reliability of the remaining system to maintain structural performance, then the provisions of this special conditions must be met, including the provisions of paragraph (b), for the dispatched condition and paragraph (c) for subsequent failures.
 Expected operational limitations may be taken into account in establishing Pj as the probability of failure occurrence for determining the safety margin in Figure 1.
 Flight limitations and expected operational limitations may be taken into account in establishing Qj as the combined probability of being in the dispatched failure condition and the subsequent failure condition for the safety margins in Figures 2 and 3.
 These limitations must be such that the probability of being in this combined failure state and then subsequently encountering limit load conditions is extremely improbable.
-No reduction in these safety margins is allowed if the subsequent system failure rate is greater than 1E-3 per flight hour.
+No reduction in these safety margins is allowed, if the subsequent system failure rate is greater than 1E-3 per flight hour.

+2. Limit Pilot Forces.
 In addition to the requirements of § 25.397(c) the following special condition applies.